thewtex/thesis/introduction/background_and_significance.rst

 Recently, Shi et al. from our laboratory presented preliminary results from diagnostic characterization of carotid endarterectory patients with strain imaging [Shi2008]_.
-A hierachical 2D cross-correlation method was used for motion tracking.
-The results indicted tho strain values correlated with calcific and non-calcific B-Mode presentation and that strain indices may differentiate symptomatic and asymptomatic cases.
+A hierarchical 2D cross-correlation method was used for motion tracking.
+The results indicated that the estimated axial strain values correlated with calcified and non-calcified B-Mode presentation and that strain indices may differentiate symptomatic and asymptomatic cases.

 Angular compounding